seananderson/bayes-course/00-plan.md

   - look at the syntax and the code sections of a Stan model
   - call the Stan model from R
   - extract the posterior samples and make similar plots as before
-  - fit a population-growth time series model in Stan
+  - fit a population-growth time series model in Stan if there is time

 6. Applied Bayesian modeling standards, words of wisdom, and resources (slides)
   - standards for iterations, warmup, chains, and assessing convergence
-  - what to report in a paper
+  - Stan warnings to watch out for
   - how to describe the models
-  - Stan warnings to watch out for
+  - what to report in a paper
   - good books and online resources